-Warhammer 40,000 had the Eye of Terror campaign, where three Disorder players advised other players where best to attack.
+In the Eye of Terror campaign, three Disorder players advised other players where best to attack.
 They called themselves the Triad.
 The next campaign newsletter detailed the lore of what happened, especially the Galactic Conqueror... and his advisers, the "mysterious group known only as the Triad."
 Another fan, on the Tau Empire Third Stage Expansion front, posted messages as "Sa'Caea Sally", a human sympathizer urging the citizens of the Imperium to join the Tau.
-This also got a mention in the newsletter.
-In the 4th Edition Codex, too.
+This also got a mention in the newsletter, and in the 4th Edition Codex.

 There was also one particular Order player, Canoness Astra, who had a Sisters of Battle army that coordinated the defense for one of the sectors of the war and got special mention in the game newsletters and in the summary at the end of the war.

-The Orks also got into this as well.
-During the campaign they were expected to try to hinder the Tau expansion.
+During a campaign the Orks were expected to try to hinder the Tau expansion.
 Unfortunately for the Imperium the Ork players were unhappy about being shafted like that, and instead banded together to start the 'Green Kroosade' which wound up with them sacking an Imperial Forge World.
 'The Green Kroosade' was mentioned in name in official articles after the Eye of Terror.